-I do.
-I didn’t know any of the victims or heroes personally, but 9/11 remains an important event in my memory.
+I’ll never forget 9/11.
+I didn’t know any of the victims or heroes personally, but September 11, 2001 remains an important date in my memory.

 Is the 9/11 Memorial Museum a good choice for your family?
 Here is what you can expect.

 Two waterfalls have been constructed in the footprints of the twin towers that were destroyed by terrorists on September 11, 2001.
 They begin at ground level and fall into the earth.
 I could not see the bottom.
 The names of the people who were killed are engraved all around the waterfalls on a wall about waist high.
 The new One World Trade Center building towers overhead and new construction continues on nearby blocks.

 It costs nothing to visit the Memorial and visitor passes are no longer required.
 I recommend the Memorial plaza for families with children of all ages.